lafka/unshared-cli/README.md

 # unshared-cli

+**Deprecated** - Linux is not made for this, needs alot of twerking to get a stable environment

 Scripts to provide a userland interface to for spawning containers with `unshare(1)`, mainly to provide a clean way of running processes in a isolated network namespace.